-The UK’s top performing companies believe that learning and development is critical to their success, according to a new report*.
+The UK’s top-performing companies believe that learning and development are critical to their success, according to a new report*.

 More than 100 companies were surveyed and analysed for the report and the results are clear: even in the current economic situation, 94% of the best performers keep learning and development at the heart of their strategy – and as a result, they enjoy the lowest turnover of staff.
 Top-performing organisations are five times more likely to have learning cultures, suggesting a learning culture is a key factor for business success.

 None of the companies spending above the national average of £300 per employee on training have a retention rate of fewer than six months.
 An established learning culture within a company keeps employees competitive and makes them twice as likely to be highly satisfied with their job.
 This impacts staff turnover: organisations that offered employees a below-average number of training days and lower training budgets are more likely to report shorter employee retention and lower levels of employee satisfaction.